 A basic first aid kit would be useful on any trip, and is provided in every Spaceships campervan and motorhome.

 Always remember that you are visiting the beautiful places along the NC500 route, but local people live and work there too.
-It's your holiday, but it's also their home.
+It’s your holiday, but it’s their home.
 They need to get to work, get the kids to school and vans and emergency vehicles need to get through.
-Let traffic pass if you are travelling more slowly, and don't block gateways.
+Let traffic pass if you are travelling more slowly, and don’t block gateways.

 Try to put a little bit back into this wonderful area.
 Support local shops, cafes, pubs and campsites.
 Taste the world class local produce and cuisine, and of course enjoy a wee dram at the end of the day’s driving.